Jesus Is more than enough and our identity is found in Him! As Christian women, we know this, so why do we compare ourselves to others?

 For if anyone thinks he is something, when he is nothing, he deceives himself.
 But let each one test his own work, and then his reason to boast will be in himself alone and not in his neighbor.
 For each will have to bear his own load.
 Galatians 6:3-5

-In closing on If Jesus Is More Than Enough Why Do We Compare Ourselves to Others?
+In closing on Jesus Is More Than Enough: Bible Verses on Identity

 When we consider the question of why do we compare ourselves to others the only thing that will from it is it will place roadblocks in front of us.